cran-task-views/SpatioTemporal/SpatioTemporal.md

         trajectories using spline-based interpolation.
 Intended to be used exploratory data analysis, and perhaps for preparation of presentations.
-    -   `r pkg("BayesianAnimalTracker")` Bayesian melding
-        approach to combine the GPS observations and Dead-Reckoned path for an accurate animal's track, or equivalently, use the GPS observations to correct the Dead-Reckoned path.
-It can take the measurement errors in the GPS observations into account and provide uncertainty statement about the corrected path.
-The main calculation can be done by the BMAnimalTrack function.
     -   `r pkg("bcpa")` The Behavioral Change Point Analysis (BCPA) is a method of identifying hidden shifts in the underlying parameters of a time series, developed specifically